TheodoreChuang/javascript_practise/notes_reactjs/react-auth/react-bookmark/README.md

 # Challenges
 *x Implement a logout button.
 *x Create a way for a user to login. (passport-local-mongoose)
-  * Handle incorrect login
+  * Handle incorrect login better
-* Display all of the users bookmarks in <BookmarksPage> (url should be clickable) (* Move Auth into Navbar)
+*x Display all of the users bookmarks in <BookmarksPage> (url should be clickable) (* Move Auth into Navbar)
 * Refactor with Redux
+  *x User

 # Beast Mode
-* Allow a user to delete a bookmark
+*x Allow a user to delete a bookmark
 * Allow a user to edit a bookmark
 * Handle JWT expiry (redux)